 Ancient Romans used elephants in the Punic Wars but they were not common in Rome during Bernini’s tie.
 However, an elephant did visit Rome for the first time in more than 100 years in 1630 and it was most likely seen by Bernini.

 He was planning on creating an elephant statue elsewhere in Rome when an obelisk was uncovered by the friars of Santa Maria Sopra Minerva.
-The pope commissions Bernini to create a monument for the obelisk and the marble elephant became part of this.
+The pope commissioned Bernini to create a monument for the obelisk and the marble elephant became part of this.
 Strange but true!

 10. The Arch of Titus

-The Arch of Titus was erected by Domitian around 81 AD at the foot of the Palatine Hill.
+The Arch of Titus was erected by Domitian around 81 AD at the foot of Palatine Hill.
 It commemorates the victories of his father Vespasian and brother Titus in the Jewish War in Judea when Jerusalem was sacked and plundered.

 The arch is also a political and religious statement expressing the divinity of the Emperor Titus.